-The principles of Te Tiriti o Waitangi, as articulated by the courts and the Waitangi Tribunal will guide Te Whatu Ora Southern response to Māori health improvement and equity.
-These contemporary principles include:

-- Tino rangatiratanga: Providing for Māori selfdetermination and mana motuhake in the design, delivery and monitoring of health and disability services. - Equity: Being committed to achieving equitable health outcomes for Māori. - Active protection: Acting to the fullest extent practicable to achieve equitable health outcomes for Māori.
-This includes ensuring that the Crown, its agents and its Treaty partner under Te Tiriti are well informed on the extent, and nature, of both Māori health outcomes and efforts to achieve Māori health equity. - Options: Providing for and properly resourcing kaupapa Māori health and disability services.
-Furthermore, the Crown is obliged to ensure that all health and disability services are provided in a culturally appropriate way that recognises and supports the expression of hauora Māori models of care. - Partnership: Working in partnership with Māori in the governance, design, delivery and monitoring of health and disability services.
+the Wh imp prin e principles of Te Tiriti o Waitangi, as articulated by e courts and the Waitangi Tribunal will guide Te natu Ora Southern response to Māori health provement and equity.
+These contemporary nciples include: Π You will be able to demonstrate an understanding of Te Tiriti o Waitangi, Māori Indigenous rights and current issues in relation to health and health equity ie: Whakamaua: Māori Health Action Plan 2020-2025.
+You will demonstrate commitment to deliver Tino rangatiratanga : Providing for Māori selfdetermination and mana motuhake in the design, delivery and monitoring of health and disability services. effective and equitable healthcare with Māori patients and their whānau.
+You will have the ability to incorporate Māori Equity: Being committed to achieving equitable health outcomes for Māori. models of health, patient and whānau-centre models of care, and mātauranga Māori.
+Active protection: Acting to the fullest extent practicable to achieve equitable health outcomes for Māori.
+This includes ensuring that the Crown, its agents and its Treaty partner under Te Tiriti are well informed on the extent, and nature, of both Māori health outcomes and efforts to achieve Māori health equity.
+You will have insights into your own cultural awareness and an understanding of how your social-cultural influences inform biases that impact on your interactions with patients, whānau, and colleagues.
+Recognising that there is an inherent power Options: Providing for and properly resourcing kaupapa Māori health and disability services.
+Furthermore, the Crown is obliged to ensure that all health and disability services are provided in a culturally appropriate way that recognises and supports the expression of hauora Māori models of care. imbalance in-patient relationship, and ensuring that this is not exacerbated by overlaying your own cultural values and practices on patients.
+Partnership: Working in partnership with Māori in the governance, design, delivery and monitoring of health and disability services.